TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 Standards regarding data retention at TTU:

-- TTU Policy 403 - Defines procedures and standards for the usage of cameras on campus, along with surveillance periods and incident reporting procedures [12].
+- TTU Policy 403 - This policy defines procedures and standards for the usage of cameras on campus, along with surveillance periods and incident reporting procedures.
-- TTU Policy 856 - Defines standards and requirements for data security and handling.
-This policy defines four levels of data security, their encryption requirements, and disposal procedures of the data [13].
+- TTU Policy 856 - This policy defines standards and requirements for data security and handling.
+This policy defines four levels of data security, their encryption requirements, and disposal procedures of the data.

 ## Survey of Existing Solutions